 Company that enables merchants with the ability to accept multiple types of electronic payment methods, by combining the functions of a payment gateway and a payment processor.
 The PSP can link financial institutions (acquirers, issuers), card and payment schemes and merchants, managing the relationship between them as a service.
 The payment service provider has the responsibility to ensure a secure and reliable delivery of electronic payment services.
 MultiSafepay offers a seamless and efficient streamlined payment process, by combining the functions of a gateway, processor and acquirer.

 Generally, payout refers to a (large) amount of money paid at once to a business or an individual, accordingly with a preset schedule.
 For example, a MultiSafepay merchant will receive a payout from MultiSafepay on the days the merchant chooses, amounting all the sales the merchant has made in the given period minus all the transactions fees associated with them.

-A software component that adds a feature or functionality to another existing software.
+A software component that adds a feature or functionality to another existing piece of software.
 Plugins allow for software to be customized accordingly with the user’s needs.
-Often referred to as add-on.
+Plugins are also referred to as add-ons.

 An additional fee, charge or tax that is added to the costs of a good or service, on top of the initial price.
 Very often, the surcharge is not part of the stated price of the good or service.
 Surcharges can be set at specific amounts or can account for a percentage of the total price.

 The person or entity that is the ultimate beneficiary of the company.
 The natural person(s) who own or control a business and/or the natural person(s) on whose behalf a transaction is being conducted.
 Under European law, ultimate beneficial ownership comprises ownership or control of more than 25% of the shares or voting rights in a legal entity.
 To prevent malintent (i.e. financing terrorism, money-laundering, fraud, etc.), disclosure of the UBO is necessary in doing business with MultiSafepay.